Prescription Sports Eyewear vs. Contact Lenses: Which is Better?

 Prescription Sports Eyewear:

-Customizable Tints: Lenses can be tailored with specific tints to enhance contrast and reduce glare, benefiting sports like baseball or skiing.
+• Customizable Tints: Lenses can be tailored with specific tints to enhance contrast and reduce glare, benefiting sports like pickleball, basketball, or skiing.

 Contact Lenses: